-Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
-Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
-Transport to hospital or doctor without delay.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Immediately flush body and clothes with large amounts of water, using safety shower if available.
-Quickly remove all contaminated clothing, including footwear.
-Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre.
-Transport to hospital, or doctor.
-Inhalation If furnes or combustion products are inhaled remove from contaminated area.
+If this product comes in contact with the eyes ▶ Immediately hold eyelids apart and flush the eye continuously with running water.
+Eye Contact ▶ Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. ▶ Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
+Transport to hospital or doctor without delay. ▶ Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+If there is evidence of severe skin irritation or skin burns: ▶ Avoid further contact.
+Immediately remove contaminated clothing, including footwear.
+Flush skin under running water for 15 minutes.
+Avoiding contamination of the hands, massage calcium gluconate gel into affected areas, pay particular attention to creases in skin.
+Contact the Poisons Information Centre.
+Skin Contact Continue gel application for at least 15 minutes after burning sensation ceases.
+If pain recurs, repeat application of calcium gluconate gel or apply every 20 minutes.
+Fif no gel is available, continue washing for at least 15 minutes, using soap if available.
+If patient is conscious, give six calcium gluconate or calcium carbonate tablets in water by mouth. ► Transport to hospital, or doctor, urgently. • If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary.
-Transport to hospital, or doctor, without delay.
-Inhalation of vapours or aerosols (mists, furnes) may cause lung oedema.
-Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs).
-As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested.
-Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered.
-This must definitely be left to a doctor or person authorised by him/her.
-(ICSC13719) Ingestion For advice, contact a Poisons Information Centre or a doctor at once.
-Urgent hospital treatment is likely to be needed.
-If swallowed do NOT induce vorniting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
-Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
+Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures, Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Perform CPR if necessary Transport to hospital, or doctor, without delay. ▶ Inhalation of vapours or aerosols (mists, fumes) may cause lung oedema. ► Corrosive substances may cause lung damage (e.g. lung oedema, fluid in the lungs).
+As this reaction may be delayed up to 24 hours after exposure, affected individuals need complete rest (preferably in semi-recumbent posture) and must be kept under medical observation even if no symptoms are (yet) manifested. • Before any such manifestation, the administration of a spray containing a dexamethasone derivative or beclomethasone derivative may be considered.
+Inhalation This must definitely be left to a doctor or person authorised by him/her.
+(ICSC13719)